 - Triage and assign inbound requests across a team.

-For B2B products we often lean on:
+For B2B products we focus on:

 What to defer (on purpose)